-In this article we will speak in depth about where to place subwoofer with sound bar?
+In this article, we will speak in-depth about where to place the subwoofer with the soundbar?

 We will deal with things to be aware of in the placement process and talk about where exactly you can place your Soundbar and subwoofer combination

-Soundbars are a necessary component to a fully modernized home entertainment system and living area.
+Soundbars are a necessary component of a fully modernized home entertainment system and living area.

 Therefore, soundbars have been designed to add more shine to your sound.

 Subwoofers complement soundbars by adding electrifying bass to your movies and music.
 The soundbar does the heavy lifting with respect to mid-range and high frequencies.

 All of this combined provides you with a stunning audio experience, which brings your music and your movies to life.